sincere27601/Azure-SOC/README.md

 ## Conclusion

-In this project, a mini honeynet was constructed in Microsoft Azure and log sources were integrated into a Log Analytics workspace.
-Microsoft Sentinel was employed to trigger alerts and create incidents based on the ingested logs.
-Additionally, metrics were measured in the insecure environment before security controls were applied, and then again after implementing security measures.
-It is noteworthy that the number of security events and incidents were drastically reduced after the security controls were applied, demonstrating their effectiveness.
+In this project, I designed and deployed a mini honeynet within Microsoft Azure, integrating log sources into a Log Analytics workspace.
+I utilized Microsoft Sentinel to trigger alerts and generate incidents based on the collected logs.
+To assess the effectiveness of security controls, I first measured key metrics in an unsecured environment, then re-evaluated after applying targeted security measures.
+The results clearly indicated a significant reduction in security events and incidents post-implementation, underscoring the effectiveness of the applied controls.

-It is worth noting that if the resources within the network were heavily utilized by regular users, it is likely that more security events and alerts may have been generated within the 24-hour period following the implementation of the security controls.# Azure-SOC
+It's important to note that if the network resources were under heavy utilization by regular users during the 24-hour period after the controls were applied, it is likely that a higher number of security events and alerts might have been observed.